Protecting the License Server

 To learn more about replay protection, see AbstractRequestMessage.getMessageId() .

-A whitelist is a list of trusted entities.
+A allow list is a list of trusted entities.

 For content packagers, the entities are organizations that are trusted by the content owner to package (or encrypt) the video files and create DRM protected content.
-When deploying Adobe Primetime DRM, you should maintain a whitelist of trusted content packagers.
+When deploying Adobe Primetime DRM, you should maintain an allow list of trusted content packagers.
 You must also verify the identity of the content packager in the DRM metadata of a DRM protected file before issuing a license.

 To learn how to obtain information about the entity that packaged the content, see V2ContentMetaData.getPackagerInfo() .